System Design Space

 1990s

-From chess and game dev to AI thinking
+From chess and game development to the study of intelligence

-The film connects Demis Hassabis's early interests (chess, game engines, research mindset) with DeepMind's later strategy: train systems to solve hard problems through learning.
+The film ties Demis Hassabis's early interests in chess, game engines, and research thinking to DeepMind's later strategy: build systems that learn to solve hard problems rather than follow rigid hand-written rules.

 2010